HEmile/juggl/docs/Neo4j Graph View/Neo4j Graph View Plugin.md

-This plugin will be depracated in the near future and replaced by [[Juggl]].
-You can join the [[Discord]] if you would like to help testing.
+This plugin is deprecated and replaced by [[Juggl]].
+It will be removed from the community plugins store in the near future.

 ![[styled_screenshot.png]]